nodesource/distributions/README.md

 Note that the Node.js packages for EL 5 (RHEL5 and CentOS 5) depend on the [EPEL](https://fedoraproject.org/wiki/EPEL) repository being available.
 The setup script will check and provide instructions if it is not installed.

-Run as root on RHEL, CentOS or Fedora:
+Run as root on RHEL, CentOS, CloudLinux or Fedora:

 ```text
 curl -sL https://rpm.nodesource.com/setup | bash -